-This vegan sweet potato pie is definitely one of my favorite healthy Thanksgiving desserts.
+To me, sweet potato pie tastes very similar to sweet potato casserole– only better.
 It’s gooey yet dense, lightly sweetened with a touch of maple syrup, and has the best flaky crust to boot.

 Sweet Potato Pie Vs Pumpkin Pie

 I had several requests from you guys for a sweet potato pie for this season, which is honestly one of my favorite desserts.